Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: System Model

 \section{System Model}

-This section provides the fundamental models and laws that serve as the basis for Mip-NeWRF.
 This section introduces the physical modeling foundations that are tightly integrated into the Mip-NeWRF framework.
-These models not only describe the underlying propagation mechanisms but also guide the network’s learning and channel synthesis processes, forming the core of its physics-informed design.
+These models not only describe the underlying propagation mechanisms but also guide network learning and channel synthesis, forming the core of its physics-informed design.